From Canada to Portugal

 5. The Pathway to Professional Football is Clearer

 In Canada, the path to professional football is uncertain.
-Many players aim for a college scholarship, which is great, but it’s not always the best route for those who want to play at the highest level.
+Many players aim for a college or university scholarship, which is great, but it’s not always the best route for those who want to play at the highest level.

 In Europe, the pathway is much clearer.